pinoOgni/ebpf-samples/README.md

 3. [**xdp**](./xdp/README.md): Includes eBPF XDP (eXpress Data Path) program examples.
 Each example either builds on previous ones or explores similar concepts.
 4. [**tracepoint**](./tracepoint/README.md): Features examples related to tracepoints, including syscall and networking-based examples.
 5. [**tc**](./tc/README.md): Contains Traffic Control (TC) examples.
-6. [**tc/experiments**](./tc/experiments/): This subdirectory includes experimental TC examples that are in an exploratory or developmental phase.
+6. [**tc-experiments**](./tc-experiments/): This directory includes experimental TC examples that are in an exploratory or developmental phase.
 7. [**program_test**](./program_test/README.md): Here there are some eBPF examples that use the `BPF_PROG_TEST_RUN` (in newer kernel versions, `BPF_PROG_RUN`).
 I didn't know it and once I discovered it I wanted to try it.
 It's cool!

 ### How to Use It